Ankouno/SMW-Data/Glitch List.md

 * Mario can spinjump off of throwblocks on the frame they turn into a cloud puff from their timer running out.
 * Carrying a throwblock, Goomba, or Bob-omb through a pipe will make it never run out of time.
 However, if you double grab the sprite with another sprite in a higher slot, this glitch will not take effect.
 * Horizontally kicking a Goomba, Bob-omb, or Mechakoopa will reset their stun timer; this can also cause the Bob-omb to change palettes if you kick it while it's flashing.
+* Releasing a Bob-omb, or kicking it upward, at the last frame before exploding will alo reset its stun time, but to a lower value of 0x40; it also triggers the explosion sound.
 * It's possible to bounce off Bob-ombs, Goombs, and Mechakoopas a frame before their stun timers run out.
 This is most notable with Bob-ombs, since you can't normally bounce off them again after they're stunned for the first time.
 * When Mario grabs a sprite, its X and Y speed doesn't get reset; this instead happens when he throws or drops it.
 However, sprites that hop out of Mario's hands on their own, such as Goombas, Buzzy Beetles, or MechaKoopas, don't get their speeds reset.
 One use of this is allowing Mario to bounce off the sprite in mid-air without needing to let go of it.
 * For a few frames after being thrown, a Goomba will destroy other sprites without being destroyed as well.
 * Explosions from Bob-ombs can still be spinjumped on, as well as capespinned and killed.
 [Fix](http://www.smwcentral.net/?p=section&a=details&id=4693)
+* Explosions from Bob-ombs won't disappear as long as they are offscreen, beyond the despawn region.
+This can make them occupy a slot persistently.
 * Mechakoopas will pass through the bottoms of solid blocks while active.
 In other words, you can just throw it up as it's about to reactivate to send it through the roof.
 * Hittable blocks will always bounce sprites away from Mario when hit, regardless of which side of the block Mario is actually on.
 * Hitting a block twice within its activation frames will cause it to dispense two items.